desmos-labs/primer/phases/phase-1/challenges/level-1.md

    # echo "kwunyeung" >> ./phases/phase-1/challenges/referral/RiccardoM
    ```

 4. Commit the changes, push them to your forked repo and create a pull request.
-If you do not know to to create one, refer to the [GitHub Pull Requests guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+If you do not know how to create one, please refer to the [GitHub Pull Requests guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ### Step 2 - Accepting a referral
 In order to avoid scams, we require each referred user to accept their referring friend explicitly.
 Upon being referred (and thus, having your name written inside one of the files under the `phases/phase-1/referral` files), you will need to complete the following procedure to make sure that you and your referring friend get the **20 points**: